NetHorror/netbird-delayed-auto-update-macos/README.md

 - Self-update the script (if a newer release exists).
 - Ensure NetBird daemon auto-start is configured (`--auto-start`).
 - Perform the delayed rollout logic and upgrade NetBird when conditions are met.

 ---

+## Limitations with FileVault / full-disk encryption

+If **FileVault (full-disk encryption)** is enabled on the Mac:

+- After a cold boot or reboot, the system shows the FileVault password screen.
+- Until the disk is unlocked at that screen:
+  - the main system volume is encrypted,
+  - macOS is not fully running,
+  - `launchd` and system services are not started,
+  - **no VPN or NetBird daemon can run**, regardless of `--auto-start`, Wi-Fi or LAN.

+This means:

+- The script **cannot** guarantee remote access via NetBird immediately after a cold boot or reboot on a FileVault-encrypted system.
+- NetBird and this script only start working **after** someone unlocks the disk at the FileVault prompt and macOS finishes booting.

+If you need true “headless server” behaviour (NetBird available after power-on / reboot without local interaction), you must either:

+- run on a machine without full-disk encryption, or
+- keep the machine running and use sleep/hibernate instead of full reboots, making sure the disk is already unlocked and NetBird daemon is running before it goes to sleep.

+---